Everyone has been wondering how the new bill aimed to classify Uber drivers as employees will affect the entertainment industry.

 Already used by U.S. Department of Labor, the ABC Test assumes a worker is an employee unless the employer can prove there is an absence of control, the worker’s business is unusual compared to the employer’s, and the worker is customarily engaged in a similar trade with many other business entities.

 What this gets down to in specifics, obviously varies from business to business.
-It’s why we wrote a whole post on it, outlining what the different prongs of the ABC Test mean.
+Our post, Employee or Contractor?
+The Complete List of Worker Classification Tests by State, outlines what the different prongs of the ABC Test mean.

 Compared to labor tests used by other states, since the ABC Test assumes that a worker is an employee by default, it much harder to “pass” a worker as a contractor under the ABC Test.
 The California government hopes will un-gig the gig economy.